mattdellavolpe/Elections-API-Workshop/README.md

 ### Phase 3
 In this phase, instead of saving the JSON to a file, we will inject the JSON into an HTML template and save the resulting HTML to a file.
 We will use Python's built in [string templating](https://docs.python.org/3.4/library/string.html#template-strings) to replace '$data' in the HTML template with the JSON string we are already producing.

 Once complete, you can preview the generated HTML by opening it with a web browser of your choice.

 ### Phase 4
 Since we want to update our HTML as the results are updated, we will wrap our current workflow in a [While loop](https://en.wikipedia.org/wiki/While_loop).
 At the tail end of our loop, we will sleep long enough to keep us within our API quota limit.
-*Note: To throttle our calls more efficiently we could use [this](https://gist.github.com/gregburek/1441055#gistcomment-1294264).*
+*Note: To throttle our calls more efficiently we could use something along the lines of  [this](https://gist.github.com/gregburek/1441055#gistcomment-1294264).*

 To avoid updating the HTML when results have not been updated since the previous iteration of the loop, we will use a conditional request when making our API calls.